bittnt/crfasrnndocker/README.md

 # crfasrnn docker

 This is a dockerfile for building a docker image to run CRFASRNN with Caffe.
+See more in https://hub.docker.com/r/bittnt/crfasrnn/

 ### How to run the odcker image from docker hub